jesserichmanNYC/blog/content/post/perfect_docker_java.md

 - [Using Java with Docker Engine](http://www.developer.com/java/data/using-java-with-docker-engine.html)
 - and others ...

-These are examples of **not so good** tutorials.
-Following these tutorials, you will get huge Docker images and long build times.
+For current demo project, first two tutorials took around 15 minutes to build (first build) and produced images of 1.3GB size each.

 > Make yourself a favor and do not follow these tutorials!

 ## What should you know about Docker?

-First of all, take some time and try to understand what stands behind a popular Docker technology.
-Any reasonable developer can understand it - it’s not a quantum mechanics.
+Developers new to Docker are often tempted to think of it as just another VM.
+Instead, think of Docker as a “child process”.
+The files and packages needed for an entire VM are different from those needed by just another process running a dev machine.
+Docker is even better than a child process because it allows better isolation and environmental control.

-Docker is a very convenient interface that wraps Linux container technology.
-It allows creating a properly isolated Linux process from `tar` archive that contain all required files and additional metadata.
-A good place to learn about Docker internals is [Understanding Docker](https://docs.docker.com/engine/understanding-docker/) article.
+If you’re new to Docker, I suggest reading this [Understanding Docker](https://docs.docker.com/engine/understanding-docker/) article.
+Docker isn’t so complex than any developer should not be able to understand how it works.

 ## Dockerizing Java application

-### What files to include into Java Application Docker image?
+### What files need to be included in a Java Application’s Docker image?

-Since Docker container is just an isolated process, you need to package into your Java Docker image only files, required to run your application.
+Since Docker containers are just isolated processes, your Java Docker image should only contain the files required to run your application.

 _What are these files?_

-First of all, it's Java Runtime Environment (**JRE**). **JRE** is a software package, that has what required to run a Java program.
-It includes a Java Virtual Machine (**JVM**) implementation together with an implementation of the _Java Class Library_.
+It starts with a Java Runtime Environment (**JRE**). **JRE** is a software package, that has everything required to run a Java program.
+It includes an implementation of the Java Virtual Machine (**JVM**) with an implementation of the _Java Class Library_.

 I recommend using [OpenJDK](http://openjdk.java.net/) JRE.
-OpenJDK licensed under [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License) with [Classpath Exception](http://www.gnu.org/software/classpath/license.html).
+OpenJDK is licensed under [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License) with [Classpath Exception](http://www.gnu.org/software/classpath/license.html).
 The _Classpath Exception_ part is important.
-This license allows using OpenJDK with a software of any license, not just the GPL.
-In particular, you can use OpenJDK with proprietary software without disclosing its code.
+This license allows using OpenJDK with any software of any license, not just the GPL.
+In particular, you can use OpenJDK in proprietary software without disclosing your code.

-If you still want to use Oracle JDK/JRE, please read the following post before: ["Running Java on Docker?
-You’re Breaking the Law."]((http://blog.takipi.com/running-java-on-docker-youre-breaking-the-law/)
+Before using Oracle’s JDK/JRE, please read the following post: [“Running Java on Docker?
+You’re Breaking the Law.”](http://blog.takipi.com/running-java-on-docker-youre-breaking-the-law/)

-Since rare Java applications developed with standard library only, most likely, you need also to add 3rd party Java libraries.
-Then add the application compiled bytecode, as plain _Java Class_ files or packaged into _JAR_ archives.
+Since it’s rare for Java applications to be developed using only the standard library, you most likely need to also add 3rd party Java libraries.
+Then add the application compiled bytecode as plain _Java Class_ files or packaged into _JAR_ archives.
 And, if you are using native code, you will need to add corresponding native libraries/packages too.

 ### Choosing a base Docker image for Java Application